 Community service is a great item to include on your activities resume when applying to a college or university.
-But even though you might not expect to continue your volunteer efforts after you've been accepted, there are lots of reasons to look for a college or university that encourages public service.
+But even though you might not expect to continue your volunteer efforts after you've been accepted, there are lots of reasons to look for a school that encourages public service.

 Where to Volunteer in College

-Saint Louis University's Center for Service and Community Engagement connects undergraduate students to volunteer opportunities in the St. Louis Public School District, Big Brothers Big Sisters, Habitat for Humanity and more sites around the city.
-In fact, the university works with 50 non-profit organizations that are within walking distance from campus.
+Saint Louis University's Center for Service and Community Engagement connects undergraduate students to volunteer opportunities in the St. Louis Public School District, Big Brothers Big Sisters, Habitat for Humanity and more sites around the city — including 50 non-profit organizations that are within walking distance from campus.

-Even though volunteering is not a requirement at SLU, it is almost an expectation because of the culture of service at the university, says Robert Wassel, assistant director for community service and outreach at Saint Louis University.
+Even though volunteering is not a requirement at Saint Louis University, most of your friends probably will anyway because of the culture of service at the university.
 Nearly 80 percent of SLU students volunteer, which is three times the national average.

 Reasons to Volunteer at College